 WHAT IS OUR TEACHING PHILOSOPHY?

-Can you teach an 8 year old the basic principles of architecture and urban planning?
+Can you teach a 6 year old the basic principles of architecture and engineering?
 You bet!
 Design Kids' unique curriculum combines elements of Design Thinking and STEAM education to bring in every child an inner scholar, scientist, artist, and thinker.

 What is Design Thinking?
 Design Thinking is an open-ended approach that connects architecture and urban design to other disciplines and allows us to introduce children to such different subjects as math, geometry, architecture, design, geography, climate, history, as well as a variety of cultural and social issues.
 The class fosters the ability to recognize complex patterns and creatively solve challenging problems.

 Standards- Design Thinking curriculum is aligned with the New York State DOE Next Generation Standards.